evahteri/Read-Review/README.md

 # Read Review

  Read Review is a website to write and publish reviews of books and read other users' reviews of books.
+ The app is hosted on heroku at https://tsoha-read-review.herokuapp.com/

 ## State of development
 [Changelog](https://github.com/evahteri/Read-Review/blob/main/documentation/changelog.md) includes the progress of all main features.